Starting a http file server from the file explorer using .NET Core 2.0 and Kestrel

 }

-You can call this method on application startup:
+Call this method at application startup:

 C#